DataONEorg/dataone-web/content/_index.md

   - template: two-columns
     columns:
     - template: image
-      alttext: ""
+      alttext: Person working with a server
-      src: "/uploads/temp-image.png"
+      src: "/uploads/scientist-and-server.png"
-      title: ""
+      title: Introducing enhanced services from DataONE
       type: default
     - template: markdown
+      content: |-
-      content: "## Enhance your research with **services from DataONE**"
+        ## Enhance your research with **services from DataONE**

+        In publishing and graphic design, lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+In publishing and graphic design, lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
   - template: three-columns
     columns:
     - template: feature-simple